DorotheaF/MLClassTranslator/README.md

 # MLClassTranslator

-This is the final project repository for CSCI 5622 Machine Learning course.
+This is the final project repository for the course CSCI 5622 Machine Learning.